 For years “gluten free” has been a favourite for all health nuts, so much so that it has become somewhat of a controversial joke.
 Some people say going gluten free is good for you others warn wholeheartedly against it with claims that it can actually damage your health – so who do you believe?

-Let me start off by pointing out that I am not a medical professional – in any capacity – nor am I a scientist who has spent years researching this in a lab and I’m not about to get into the debate but what I am is someone who is sensitive to gluten.
-Now before you tut and brush me off for saying that let me give you a little background into my experience with gluten.
+Let me start off by pointing out that I am not a medical professional – in any capacity – nor am I a scientist who has spent years researching this in a lab and I’m not about to get into the debate about what’s right and wrong but what I am is someone who is sensitive to gluten.
+Now before you tut and brush me off for saying that let me give you a little background into my experiences.

 When I was about 9 or 10 (maybe even younger) I started getting tonsillitis a lot – and I’m not exaggerating, I was laid up in bed every few weeks with swollen tonsils, a fever and dizzy spells.
 Yet every time I went to the doctor and he poked and prodded my throat he would tell me they weren’t inflamed enough to warrant removing them but no one could figure out why I kept getting sick.